What Should My Business Intelligence Dashboard Look Like?

 Dashboards are nothing new.
 We encounter them almost every day in one form or another.
-In our physical world, we see them on the cars we drive.
-On our phones, tablets, and computers we see them and rarely even recognize them.
+We see them on the cars we drive.
+On our phones, tablets and computers we see them but rarely even recognize them.
 In one sense, we even carry primitive dashboards on our wrists in the form of watches.

 Yes.
 And probably more than one.
 The information displayed on a dashboard helps you monitor your organization’s current status to make informed decisions that affect the future of your business.

-Let’s take a step back to examine the components that make a BI dashboard.
+Let’s take a step back to examine the components that make up a BI dashboard.

 Like every other organization, your organization has data.
 Data are simply recorded facts.
 You probably have it stored in a database somewhere.
-The data is of limited use while it simply resides, so we write reports.
+The data is of limited use when it simply resides in a database, so we write reports.
 Reports are a collated display of our data.
-They are historic information.
+They show historic information.
 While reports are certainly an essential tool, they are frequently long and complex.

 Business intelligence does the same for key pieces of operational data: “If stores continue to sell the number of units per day that they are currently selling, then in the next seven days we will have sold 350 units.”